huaweicloud/terraform-provider-huaweicloud/docs/resources/kms_key.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the KMS key resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the KMS key resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new KMS key resource.

-* `key_alias` - (Required) The alias in which to create the key.
+* `key_alias` - (Required, String) The alias in which to create the key.
 It is required when we create a new key.
 Changing this updates the alias of key.

-* `key_description` - (Optional) The description of the key as viewed in Huawei console.
+* `key_description` - (Optional, String) The description of the key as viewed in Huawei console.
     Changing this updates the description of key.

-* `pending_days` - (Optional) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 1096 days.
+* `pending_days` - (Optional, String) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 1096 days.
 It doesn't have default value.
 It only be used when delete a key.

-* `is_enabled` - (Optional) Specifies whether the key is enabled.
+* `is_enabled` - (Optional, Bool) Specifies whether the key is enabled.
 Defaults to true.
     Changing this updates the state of existing key.

-* `enterprise_project_id` - (Optional) The enterprise project id of the kms key.
+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the kms key.
 Changing this creates a new key.

 ## Attributes Reference